Rakesh9100/CalcDiverse/Calculators/Synchronous-Speed-Calculator/README.md

 ## Description :-

-The synchronous speed calculator is a simple calculator that allows users to calculate the synchronous speed of a synchronous motor based on its number of poles and frequency.
-It is built using HTML, CSS, and JavaScript, providing a user-friendly interface for easy calculations.
-The user can also switch to calculating frequency or number of poles.
+This is a simple calculator that allows users to calculate the synchronous speed of a synchronous motor based on its number of poles and frequency.
+The user can switch to calculate the frequency or number of poles.

 ## Tech Stacks :-